Criminal Defence for Medical Negligence with Fatal Outcome

 Defensive and Prosecutory Strategy

 The strategy is built as a mirror image.
-In defense of the professional, the axes are the documentation of the lex artis (establishing that the action conformed to the applicable protocols) and the concurrence of causes: demonstrating that the outcome was due in significant part to the patient's own pathology and not only to the medical action.
+In defence of the professional, the axes are the documentation of the lex artis (establishing that the action conformed to the applicable protocols) and the concurrence of causes: demonstrating that the outcome was due in significant part to the patient's own pathology and not only to the medical action.
 In prosecution of the family, the key piece is usually the loss of opportunity: when the correct action would not have saved the patient with certainty, but would have significantly increased their chances.
 In cases of clear liability, acknowledgment, apology and reparation may activate a highly qualified mitigating factor and redirect the conflict.
 Disqualification is an automatic accessory penalty on conviction under Art.
-142 CP, so avoiding it, in defense, runs through acquittal or, subsidiarily, through adjusting its duration.
+142 CP, so avoiding it, in defence, runs through acquittal or, subsidiarily, through adjusting its duration.

 | Type / Scenario | Criminal Penalty |